workday-accessibility/accessibility-eval/keyboard.md

 The shortcut list uses a search icon which may be present on some keyboards such as the Logitech K480 and the Logitech K780.
 On other keyboards, such as Apple’s Magic Keyboard, this corresponds to the command key.

-The list of shortcuts shown does not show how to perform some critical actions like navigating between the top bar and the main content and the keystrokes cannot be re-mapped.Refer to our keystrokes table for a full list.
+The list of shortcuts shown does not show how to perform some critical actions like navigating between the top bar and the main content and the keystrokes cannot be re-mapped.
+Refer to our keystrokes table for a full list.

 <img src="images/image2.png" alt="Apple keyboard shortcuts mapping" width="250"/>